Mikk155/Sven-Co-op/README.md

 # Un-embed textures from a BSP

-A tool that eliminates imported textures in the maps (``-wadinclude``) and thus reduce considerably BSP's file.
+A tool that eliminates imported textures in the maps (``-wadinclude``) and this reduce considerably BSP's file.

 You'll need these tools [BSPTexR](https://github.com/Litude/BSPTexRM) and [wally](https://gamebanana.com/tools/4774) and Ripent wich is in Sven Co-op's SDK